elenderg/PAL-1000/instruções de compilação.md

 Handling nested double-quotes requires a little help from this guy, so you should put him back in, too:

-`To decide if a rider is on any nested double-quote:` `If the rider's source starts with """""", say yes.` `Say no.`
+`To decide if a rider is on any nested double-quote:` `If the rider's source starts with "_""""", say yes.` `Say no.`

-72. The "move a rider" routine that handles punctuation marks looks like this:
+72. The "_move a rider_" routine that handles punctuation marks looks like this:

 `To move a rider (code rules - mark):`